Leonid Andreyev (1906), Translated by Dmitry Fadeyev (2017)

 The night came and a heavy darkness filled the air.

-“How nice it will be tomorrow, when the sun rises again… After all, you know, I am a famous sculptor—so my friends call me.
+“How nice it will be tomorrow, when the sun rises again… You know, I am a famous sculptor—so my friends call me.
 I create, yes, it’s called creation… but for that you need the day.
 I give life to cold marble, and melt ringing bronze above a fire, above a bright, hot fire… Why did you touch me with your hand!”

 “Come,” said Lazarus.
 “You are my guest.”

 And they went into the house.
 And a long night fell upon the earth.
-By the time the sun has risen and stood high, the slave could no longer wait for his master and went after him.
-And this is what he saw: right under its scorching rays there sat Lazarus and his master, looking upwards in silence.
-The slave began to weep and loudly shouted:
+By the time the sun had risen and stood high, the slave could no longer wait for his master and went after him.
+And this is what he saw: right under the sun’s scorching rays there sat Lazarus and his master, looking upwards in silence.
+The slave began to weep and loudly cried:

 “Master, what’s with you?
 Master!”

 That day he went back to Rome.
 Throughout the journey Aurelius remained silent and lost in thought, attentively gazing at everything—at the people, at the ship, and at the sea, as if he was trying to commit it to memory.
 At sea they were caught in a strong storm, and all this time Aurelius remained on deck and peered greedily at the oncoming and falling waves.
 At home everyone was frightened by the terrible change that has occurred in the sculptor, but he put the household at rest by declaring:

 And, in those same dirty clothes, which he did not change throughout his journey, he began to work, and the marble rang out submissively under the booming strikes of his hammer.
 He worked greedily for a long time, without letting anyone in, when finally one morning he said that the creation was complete, and he told them to fetch their friends, harsh critics and connoisseurs of art.
 And, awaiting them, he dressed in lavish, bright ceremonial garments, gleaming with yellow gold, reddened by crimson linen.